-That may be true, but after a stunning display of service, and 11 delicious courses showing off Mexican cuisine, it was hard for me to imagine a finer restaurant experience.
+That may be true, but after a stunning display of service and 11 delicious courses showing off Mexican cuisine, it was hard for me to imagine a more exceptional restaurant experience.

 I commented about arriving a few minutes early, but he didn't hesitate to walk me inside, where several tables were already being serviced.

 The restaurant was small, just 13 tables, which was a number chosen for its luck.